microsoft/vstest-docs/RFCs/0024-Blame-Collector-Options.md

 The blame parameter specified, 'Parameter1' is not valid.
 Ignoring this parameter.

 If an incorrect key is used with blame, it will be ignored with a warning such as:
 The blame parameter key specified 'Key1' is not valid.
-Ignoring this parameter.
+Ignoring this key.

 If an incorrect value is specified for a key, it will be ignored with a warning such as:
 The blame parameter key 'Key1' can only support values Value1/Value2.
-Ignoring this parameter.
+Ignoring this key.